brendanheywood/moodle-local_cleanurls/README.md

 * More resilient links when migrating systems (eg backup and restore to a new moodle but mostly keep your urls the same)
-* Deterministic linking in from external pages, (eg deep link from a course catalog or staff directly into moodle)
+* Deterministic linking in from external pages, (eg deep link from a course catalog or staff directory into moodle)
+* Easier management of robots.txt

 Design principals